msobanjo/courseware/topics/terraform/modules/tf_configuration_language/README.md

 Next switch to the terminal, if you have closed it already, re-open it in the directory where the `main.tf` file is located at.

-First let's execute the following command:
+First let's execute the following command to download the AWS provider plugin so that Terraform can communicate with AWS:

 `terraform init`

-Next let's execute:
+Next let's execute this to see what Terraform plans on doing:

 `terraform plan`

-Lastly let's create the resource by executing:
+Finally, let's apply the configured resources by executing:

 `terraform apply`